-The board of directors, based on its powers and authorities, forms the Remuneration and Nomination Committee which consists of 3-5 members appointed by the board after having obtained Saudi Central Bank's (SAMA) no-objection.
-The functions and duties of the committee focus on recommending nominations to the Board of Directors as per the approved policies and standards, performing annual reviews on the skills required for the membership of the board of directors, performing reviews of the board of directors 'structure and recommending those changes that could be carried out.
-The committee is also responsible for ensuring the independence of independent members and lack of any conflict of interests in case any director was a member in any other company's board, ensuring recommended appointment is commensurate with the proper skills and required qualifications, and development and review of remuneration for the directors and senior executives.
+The board of directors, based on its powers and authorities, forms The ordinary general meeting, in its 65th meeting held on the Remuneration and Nomination Committee which consists of 12 April 2023 ratified to adjust the terms of reference and duties 3-5 members appointed by the board after having obtained Saudi of the Remuneration and Nomination Committee to comply with Central Bank's (SAMA) no-objection.
+The functions and duties of regulatory requirements.
+The committee holds two meetings at the committee focus on recommending nominations to the Board least per year. of Directors as per the approved policies and standards, performing The members of the Remuneration and Nomination Committee annual reviews on the skills required for the membership of the were appointed for the present board term at the board's meeting board of directors, performing reviews of the board of directors No. 226 held on 29 Jumada I, 1443H (corresponding to January 02, 'structure and recommending those changes that could be 2022).
+The committee was re-formed for the board term starting carried out.
+The committee is also responsible for ensuring the from 01 Jan 2022 to 31 Dec 2024, to consist of Mr. Ibrahim bin independence of independent members and lack of any conflict of Abdulaziz Al Shaia (Chairman) and Eng.
+Abdulmajeed bin Ibrahim interests in case any director was a member in any other company's Al Sultan, Mr. Abdullatif bin Khalifa Al Mulhem and Mr. Abdullah bin board, ensuring recommended appointment is commensurate with Ibrahim Al Hagbani (members). the proper skills and required qualifications, and development and review of remuneration for the directors and senior executives.